-The course focuses on separating Search Planning from Search Operations as we believe that these are two distinct roles.
-This also fits neatly into the Lowland Rescue strategy to develop a Search Manager certification based on Search Planning and Search Operations skills and complies with existing Lowland Rescue guidance.
+The course focuses on separating search planning from search operations as we believe that these are two distinct roles.
+This also fits neatly into the Lowland Rescue strategy to develop a Search Manager certificating based on search planning and search operations skills & complies with existing Lowland Rescue guidance.

-We discuss the features of the 3 main types of missing person statistics in use today; ISRID (Koester), CSR , Grampian and iFind and cover the pros and cons of all three.
+We discuss the features of the three main types of missing person statistics in use today, ISRID (Koester), CSR, Grampian & iFind and cover the pros and cons of all three.

-The course presents a logical and systematic process for managing the search – a framework!
-This involves the use of bike wheel model techniques in Step 1, however, the overriding difference is the emphasis on building scenarios and writing plans to address them in Steps 2 and 3.
-(If you already know ‘Bike Wheel’ then you are in luck!)
+The course presents a logical and systematic process for managing the search - a framework!
+This involves the use of Reflex tasking (bike wheel model techniques) in Step 1, however, the overriding difference is the emphasis on building scenarios and writing plans to address them in Steps 2 & 3.
+(If you already know bike wheel then you are in luck!)